tlapinsk/colab-examples/README.md

 7. Run notebook

 ## Datasets
-Below are links to the datasets used in this repository.
+Below are links to the datasets I used.
 They are all public and free to use, so don't hesitate to use them for your own personal projects.

 - [Animals 10 Dataset](https://www.kaggle.com/alessiocorrado99/animals10/download)
 - [Kaggle Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data)